robcarver17/pysystemtrade/docs/userguide.md

 new_config
 ```

-If you do this make sure that the config element you've replaced has all the keys it requires.

 Or just in part:

 ```python
 new_config.instrument_weights['SP500']=0.2
 new_config
 ```
 If you do this make sure the rest of the config is consistent with what you've done.
-In eithier case, it's a good idea to display the modified config and make sure you're happy with it.
+In eithier case, it's a good idea to examine the modified config once it's part of the system (since that will include any defaults) and make sure you're happy with it.